luisreiskeys/react-native-map-supercluster/README.md

 🚨 **Warning:** Due to current architectural limitations in Expo Go, dynamic cluster rendering may result in crashes or unresponsiveness.
 We recommend using **React Native CLI** for production apps.
 A future update may introduce Expo compatibility.

----

-## Demo

-_Add demo gif or screenshot here after publishing_

----

 ## Credits

-This package is inspired by [`react-native-map-clustering`](https://github.com/venits/react-native-map-clustering) by @venits.
+This package is inspired by [`react-native-map-clustering`](https://github.com/tomekvenits/react-native-map-clustering) by @tomekvenits.
 As that library is no longer maintained, we built this from scratch to continue its legacy and simplify clustering logic.

 ---